Search This Blog

 Joseph Hwang

-* The statistics cited in this article are from the "2023 Music Industry White Paper" published by the Korea Creative Content Agency, part of the Ministry of Culture, Sports and Tourism of the Republic of Korea.
+* The statistics cited in this article are from the “2023 Music Industry White Paper,” published by the Korea Creative Content Agency, which is part of the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

-The 2023 K-pop Consumers' Report presents the findings of a survey conducted among K-pop users, providing data on their purchases of live performances and merchandise (goods).
+The 2023 K-pop Consumers’ Report presents the findings of a survey conducted among K-pop users, providing data on their purchases of live performances and merchandise (goods).
 The financial burden on K-pop consumers is significant, as these two categories of merchandise are more expensive than purchasing records or music streaming services.
-Consequently, the consumer report in these two categories provides valuable insight into the purchasing power of dedicated K-pop users.
+Consequently, the consumer report in these two categories offers valuable insight into the purchasing power of dedicated K-pop users.

 1. Concert Performances

-The highest one-time expenditure among those who attended offline music concerts was 29.4% for the price range of "KRW 100,000 to less than KRW 150,000," followed by 26.8% for the price range of "KRW 50,000 to less than KRW 100,000."
+The highest one-time expenditure among those who attended offline music concerts was 29.4% for the price range of “KRW 100,000 to less than KRW 150,000,” followed by 26.8% for the price range of “KRW 50,000 to less than KRW 100,000.”
 As might be expected, the cost of a single concert ticket is higher than that of other music products.
 I contend that this pricing policy has the most significant impact on the formation of the demographic profiles of music concert attendees.
-Those with greater financial resources are more likely to attend paid in-person concerts.
+Those with greater financial resources are more likely to attend paid, in-person concerts.

 2. Artist Goods

-Most respondents (33.9%) indicated spending the most on merchandise, while 30.5% reported spending less than KRW 50,000 and 24.2% spending between KRW 100,000 and KRW 200,000.
+Most respondents (33.9%) indicated spending the most on merchandise, while 30.5% reported spending less than KRW 50,000 and 24.2% spent between KRW 100,000 and KRW 200,000.

 3. Conclusion

-* References and quotations:
+* References and Quotations:

 - Get link